ksava/sockjs-gevent/README.md

 gevent-sockjs
 =============

 A work in progress gevent server backend for SockJS.
+General goal is to have a faithful implemention of @majek's [sockjs-protocol](https://github.com/sockjs/sockjs-protocol) that plays nicely with gevent & green threads.

-Very unstable at the moment, does not pass all sockjs-protocol tests.
+Somewhat unstable at the moment, does not pass all sockjs-protocol tests.

 Running
 =======